-Craig Israelsen will speak at the 2017 AAII Investor Conference this fall; go to www.aaii.com/conference for more details.
+Craig Israelsen recently spoke at the 2017 AAII Investor Conference.
+For information on how to subscribe to recordings of the presentations, go to www.aaii.com/conferenceaudio for more details.

 Inflation comes and goes.